I can almost see the stars… (TRIGGER WARNINGS: rape, war, capital, human extinction)

 After I was raped, I thought my rapist was simply insane.
 But as I’ve slowly come to chart the borders of Rape Zones, another possibility has lodged itself in my mind: he likely did not know he was raping me.
 He was likely interacting with symbols in his head, rather than checking in with me so I could communicate what I actually wanted.

 This is a chilling thought for me personally.
-Then I thing about how so many of the worst abuses are rooted in a failure to communicate.
+Then I think about how so many of the worst abuses–abuses that may end most life on this planet–are rooted in a failure to communicate.

 “I was raped quite badly in my teens,” a sex worker friend recently told me over tea.
 “First by a stranger, then by the friend I went to for support.”